COMMUNITY CHALLENGE GRANTS

 • Emphasize self-help and involve neighborhood residents in the planning and implementation of the project.

-• Have a 5-year maintenance plan detailing ongoing maintenance after project completion, if a public art project, the maintenance plan must extend to 10-years.
-Identify an individual or entity responsible for maintenance as well as the source of funds to support proposed maintenance plan.
+• Have a 5-year maintenance plan detailing ongoing maintenance after project completion.
+Please identify an individual or entity responsible for maintenance as well as the source of funds to support proposed maintenance plan

 • Include installation of interpretive signs explaining the function of the project to the public and acknowledging CCG, including the CCG logo.
 Signs may include other project partners and funders, as desired.